What Is Carpal Tunnel Syndrome?

 Physical therapy is not limited to exercises and stretching.
 A therapist may also treat inflammation and swelling with multiple other modalities.
 Still, in some cases, patients need surgery to relieve the pressure on the median nerve.
 Even when surgery is necessary, physical therapy plays an important role in recovery and rehabilitation.
 After surgery, physical therapy may focus on preventing the formation of rigid scar tissue.
 A PT program will help restore wrist strength and will help patients understand what habits led to pain and how to avoid them in the future.
 Stretching exercises after surgery can help improve wrist and finger mobility, while education can support optimal posture and wrist position to avoid nerve compression during work or leisure activities.

 Schedule a Visit

 Cynergy Physical Therapy And Occupational Therapy has five locations throughout New York City and Brooklyn.
-Our team consists of highly trained, experienced physical therapists who treat patients of all ages with gentleness, compassion, and a wealth of knowledge.
-If you require physical therapy for carpal tunnel or other conditions, we would be happy to assist you in restoring optimal comfort and mobility.
-Contact us today to schedule your visit to a location near you.
+Our team consists of highly trained, experienced physical and occupational therapists who treat patients of all ages with gentleness, compassion, and a wealth of knowledge.
+If you require physical therapy or occupational therapy for carpal tunnel or other conditions, we would be happy to assist you in restoring optimal comfort and mobility.
+Contact us today to schedule your visit to a location near you!